How to Elope in Banff

 - Give them space and don’t follow them.

 - Wild animals will become very stressed when they are crowded by humans, so this should be avoided at all costs.
 There is no way to predict how an animal will react to you.
 Even if they seem like they will be nice, do not get close and do not touch the animals.

 - One of the best parts of travelling to a place like Banff is the opportunity to get a glimpse of the wildlife.
 From bears to elks to birds, Banff has it all.
 It’s so very important to treat wildlife with respect to keep them safe and yourself.
 Banff is one of the best National Parks for wildlife viewing, and there are some tips for that.

 - Cell Phone Service

 - Here’s one thing people often don’t think about.
-Most of the locations in Banff do not have cell phone service.
+Most of the locations in Banff and especially past Lake Louise do not have cell phone service.
 If there are people you are in regular contact with, which most of us do, give them a heads up that you will not be reachable while you’re in Banff.
-There are areas of the park where you will have service, but I would go into it planning to not have any at all so all of your bases are covered.
+I always recommend you download offline maps before heading to the mountains.

 Rules When Visiting Banff National Park

 I know you want to have the most incredible and memorable day, and I want to make sure you get to do everything your heart desires on your special day.
 It is important, however, for us to remember that we are guests in this park.
 We must leave it exactly as we found it.
 With that being said, the park has rules in place for those of us coming to have wedding celebrations.